AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphiql-ide.md

 >
 >Lines that start with a `#` are ignored.

+Use **Save As** to persist your new query.

+## Updating your persisted query {#updating-persisted-query}

+Select the query you want to update from the list in the **Persisted Queries** panel (far left).

+The query will be shown in the editor panel.
+Make any changes you need, then use **Save** to commit your updates to the persisted query.

 ## Running queries {#running-queries}

-You can run your new query immediately, or you can load and run a persisted query.
+You can run a new query immediately, or you can load and run a persisted query.
 To load a persisted query, select it from the list - the query will be shown in the editor panel.

 In either case, the query showing in the editor panel is the query that will be executed when you either: